armin3731/nestjs-tensorflowjs-microservice/README.md

 $ npm run start ai
 ```

-**Note!** Starting Ai microservice will take some seconds, because it loads the model at start.
+**Note!** Starting the AI microservice will take some seconds because it loads the model at the start.

 **Note!** To my dear friends from Iran.
-Use a tunneling system while running Ai microservice, because google cloud won't let you download the model.
+Use a tunneling system while running Ai microservice, because Google Cloud won't let you download the model.

-If you use **.env.example** as your ENV variables, you will see a swagger api documentation on `http://localhost:3000/api`
+If you use **.env.example** as your ENV variables, you will see a swagger API documentation on `http://localhost:3000/api`

 ## API Reference